-- 1. In order to facilitate the success of any educational reform initiative it is therefore necessary to: - a) Define clearly how the reform will change learning (Theory of Change) - b) Outline clearly, in terms of a CLS model, how this change will happen (Theory of Action) - c) Identify the needs and expectations of all key stakeholders in order to build a communication plan to engage meaningfully with these stakeholders - 2.
-In order to build an appropriate comprehensive learning system, we should: - a) Start the process with a fully integrated comprehensive learning system as the goal. - b) Focus equally on all elements and not expect that the new system will function well with a limited or targeted focus - e.g. changing the test to promote change in the system. - c) Recognise that the current approach in which individual expert groups work in separate silos is unlikely to deliver - the development should be carried out by a team of people with expertise across the three core elements, and who are fully aware of the context in which the system is expected to work. - d) Consider, in light of localisation and personalisation, broadening the scope of the development team beyond language teaching and assessment to areas such as local educational and social expertise, educational technology expertise, artificial intelligence and machine learning experts, user experience experts (to help with interface design), and marketing and market insight experts (to understand the potential commercial value of a system where this is appropriate). - 3.
-When attempting to retro-fit learning or tests to an existing curriculum: - a) Understand that the process may take some considerable time (and expertise) and accept that a negative outcome is possible. - b) Understand that simply matching materials (or tests) to a curriculum using an expert panelbased approach is never going to be enough.
-Classroom observations as well as focus groups with teachers and learners will also be needed in order to ensure that what is planned by materials developers to happen actually happens. - c) Apply, where appropriate, points 3 and 4 above.
+1. In order to facilitate the success of any educational reform initiative it is therefore necessary to:

+- a. define clearly how the reform will change learning (Theory of Change) - b. outline clearly, in terms of a CLS model, how this change will happen (Theory of Action) - c. identify the needs and expectations of all key stakeholders to build a communication plan to engage meaningfully with these stakeholders.

+2. In order to build an appropriate comprehensive learning system, we should:

+- a. start the process with a fully integrated comprehensive learning system as the goal - b. focus equally on all elements and not expect that the new system will function well with a limited or targeted focus e.g., changing the test to promote change in the system

+- c. recognise that the current approach in which individual expert groups work in separate silos is unlikely to deliver - the development should be carried out by a team of people with expertise across the three core elements, and who are fully aware of the context in which the system is expected to work - d. consider, in light of localisation and personalisation, broadening the scope of the development team beyond language teaching and assessment to areas such as local educational and social expertise, educational technology expertise, artificial intelligence and machine learning experts, user experience experts (to help with interface design), and marketing and market insight experts (to understand the potential commercial value of a system where this is appropriate).

+3. When attempting to retro-fit learning or tests to an existing curriculum:

+- a. understand that the process may take some considerable time (and expertise) and accept that a negative outcome is possible - understand that simply matching materials (or tests) to a curriculum using an expert panel-based approach is never going to be enough.
+Classroom observations, as well as focus groups with teachers and learners, will also be needed to ensure that what is planned by materials developers to happen actually happens - c. apply, where appropriate, points 3 and 4 above.